redis/redis-doc/topics/latency.md

 + The latency due to the fork operations is dramatically reduced.
   This is mostly useful for very large instances, and especially on a VM.
-+ Redis is faster due to the fact the translation lookaside buffer (TLB) of the CPU is more efficient to cache page table entries (i.e. the hit ratio is better).
++ Redis is faster due to the fact the translation look-aside buffer (TLB) of the CPU is more efficient to cache page table entries (i.e. the hit ratio is better).
 Do not expect miracle, it is only a few percent gain at most.
++ Redis memory cannot be swapped out anymore, which is interesting to avoid outstanding latencies due to virtual memory.

 Unfortunately, and on top of the extra operational complexity, there is also a significant drawback of running Redis with